Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/using-ensembl/ensembl-apps/vep/how-to-use-ensembl-vep.md

 ---
-slug: vep
+slug: how-to-use-ensembl-vep
-title: How to use VEP
+title: How to use the Ensembl Variant Effect Predictor (VEP)
-description: How to use the Ensembl Variant Effect Predictor(VEP)
+description: How to use the Ensembl Variant Effect Predictor (VEP)
 ---

 # How to use the Ensembl Variant Effect Predictor (VEP)